haikus-in-c/haikus-in-c.github.io/_posts/2013-08-17-all-the-numbers.markdown

 ordered sequentially to get get chars 1-4 by incrementing the integer representation of that char.

-However, after a bit more thought, and a helpful conversation with Ruchir, I realized that this is actually a pretty horrible way of finding this sum.
-Let's think about the challenge in a different way.
+However, after a bit more thought, and a helpful conversation with Ruchir, I realized that this is actually a pretty horrible way of finding this sum. <!--more-->Let's think about the challenge in a different way.
 We know there will be 4! of these four-digit non-repeating numbers.
 Now let's take that knowledge a step further: if there are 4! total numbers, it follows that for each given digit there will by 24/4 = 6 numbers that contain that digit in a given place.
 In other